 - Adding the estimated land value.
 The land value is most frequently determined by the sales comparison approach

 Current Use: The use to which property is put at the time of valuation by the Assessor.

-Deed: A written, legal instrument that conveys an estate or interest in real property when it is executed and delivered.
+Deed: A written, legal instrument (document) that conveys an estate or interest in real property when it is executed and delivered.
 (See also Quitclaim Deed and Warranty Deed).

 Deed Restriction: A limitation that passes with the land regardless of the owner; usually limits the property's type or intensity of use.

 Depreciation: The loss in value from all causes to property, after construction or purchase.